 The markets are volatile, and investing is complicated.
 So, what’s the best way to get started?
 The simplest answer is that you should buy what you can afford to lose.
 But what is “affordable”?
-How much of your portfolio should be in cash, and how much in stocks?
+How much of your portfolio should be in cash, and how much in assets?
 What percentage of each should you allocate to each?
 And how should you measure your success?

 Being able to invest your money is one of the best ways to grow your wealth.
 Of course, this doesn’t mean that you should blindly put all of your money into investment opportunities, especially not when that money is invested in the stock market.